What is a warranty?

 A warranty (a term which is used interchangeably with 'guarantee') essentially guarantees that a car will be free of defects for a certain amount of time.
 If the car develops a fault during that period, the provider of the warranty will need to fix the problem (as long as the malfunction was not caused by the consumer - eg because they crashed the car).

-New cars generally come with a manufacturer's warranty, which typically lasts for three years or 60,000 miles, subject to the car being serviced on time.
-This warranty can sometimes be extended at cost - but extended warranties sometimes contain different terms to the initial warranty.
+New cars generally come with a manufacturer's warranty, which typically lasts for 3 years or 60,000 miles, subject to the car being serviced on time.
+This warranty can sometimes be extended at cost - but extended warranties sometimes contain different terms than the initial warranty.

 Second-hand cars which are relatively new will sometimes still be covered by the remainder of the manufacturer's original warranty.
 Separately, if a second-hand car is purchased from a main dealership, these may come with an 'approved used car warranty'.
 This is often marketed as a manufacturer's warranty but may have different terms - normally for a period of 12 months.